-The applicant is proposing that soffit lighting is allowed for commercial businesses if the light source is not visible, and if the light source directs down to the ground.
-Also, the proposed amendment would prohibit soffit lights from being turned in except during business hours.
+The applicant is proposing that soffit lighting is allowed for commercial businesses if the light source is not visible, and if the light from the light source is directed down to the ground.
+Also, the proposed amendment would prohibit soffit lights from being turned on except during business hours.